Berenberg Bank Reiterates “Buy” Rating for Dunelm Group (LON:DNLM)

-Berenberg Bank reaffirmed their buy rating on shares of Dunelm Group (LON:DNLM – Free Report) in a research report report published on Wednesday morning, Digital Look reports.
-They currently have a GBX 1,340 ($16.77) price objective on the stock.
+Dunelm Group (LON:DNLM – Get Free Report)‘s stock had its “buy” rating reissued by equities researchers at Berenberg Bank in a research report issued on Wednesday, Digital Look reports.
+They presently have a GBX 1,340 ($16.77) price objective on the stock.
+Berenberg Bank’s target price would indicate a potential upside of 18.58% from the stock’s previous close.

-Separately, Royal Bank of Canada downgraded shares of Dunelm Group to an underperform rating and dropped their target price for the stock from GBX 1,300 ($16.27) to GBX 1,000 ($12.51) in a report on Tuesday, July 4th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Dunelm Group presently has a consensus rating of Hold and a consensus price target of GBX 1,228 ($15.37).
+Separately, Royal Bank of Canada lowered shares of Dunelm Group to an “underperform” rating and lowered their target price for the stock from GBX 1,300 ($16.27) to GBX 1,000 ($12.51) in a report on Tuesday, July 4th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of GBX 1,228 ($15.37).

 Dunelm Group Stock Down 1.2 %